ViictrP/bank-account-management/README.md

 # BANK ACCOUNT MANAGEMENT API
-API for bank accounts management
+API for bank account management

 ## Endpoints
 The endpoints for consume this API